 The Australian Aged Care Quality Agency engaged Hamilton Stone to assist it in producing consumer resources to support the implementation of new aged care quality standards.

-What we are doing for the Quality Agency
+What we did for the Quality Agency

 Our directors have extensive stakeholder engagement experience, which we complemented with a literature review on engaging with older people, using it to design an engagement plan.
 We undertook consultation with national stakeholder organisations, and visited sites across the country, talking to people aged between 50 and 100, about the services they used.
 Our consultations were with hard-to-reach populations and built on strong trust relationships.
 We arranged invitations to participate in different formats, including video, which you can read more about on our Projects page.